 Women who are researching breast implants soon realize that size is only one of the decisions involved in getting breast augmentation.
-At my Albany practice, I help patients navigate their choices during the consultation by explaining the differences between various concepts, such as size and profile.
+As a plastic surgeon, I help patients navigate their choices during the consultation by explaining the differences between various concepts, such as size and profile.

 That’s why I want to devote this blog post to explaining some of the jargon associated with breast implants in a way that I think is easily understood.
 Having a good grasp of the choices involved in breast enhancement enables patients to feel confident when making these decisions.

 It may initially be a bit confusing to see implants referred to as round or shaped.
 Round is a shape, of course.
-Shaped implants are also sometimes called anatomically shaped, because they resemble the natural slope of a breast, with the lower two-thirds of the implant fuller than the upper third.
+Shaped implants are also sometimes called teardrop implants or anatomically shaped because they resemble the natural slope of a breast, with the lower two-thirds of the implant fuller than the upper third.
 Patients who want more cleavage and upper pole fullness are usually better off choosing round implants.

-With the development of newer implant technology, the choice of implant material is no longer as simple as saline vs. silicone.
+With the development of newer implant technology, the choice of implant material is now expanded, with patients considering 3 main options: saline vs silicone vs gummy bear implants.
 The various consistencies of silicone implants provide patients with additional choices:

 - Saline: Implants filled with a saltwater solution are less popular now because most patients believe they don’t look or feel as natural as silicone implants.
 The benefit of saline implants is that patients know immediately if they’re leaking because the implant deflates.
 The liquid solution is naturally absorbed by the body.